HHOOSSPPEE/Spring2024_IntroDev/Debriefs/3-Multiplayer Game Frost Reflection.md

 ## **Self Evaluation**
-**Execution** (Did your project meet the theme you gave it?) - 4/5 *I overall met my expectations, but I could do better on details.*
+**Execution** (Did your project meet the theme you gave it?) - 4/5 *It overall met my expectations, but I could do better on details.*

 **Scope** (How well do you feel you scoped your game?) - 4/5 *Pretty good.*